Required General Education Courses

-Clinical assignments for each student, totaling approximately 1,500 clock hours, are required.
-The RADT program follows the Chattanooga State academic calendar for semester start and end dates, holidays, and breaks.
-No clinical assignments will be scheduled weekdays after 7pm or weekends.
+Clinical assignments for each student, totaling approximately 1,100 clock hours, are required.
+Therefore, clinical schedules may include semester breaks and summer breaks.
 Students are responsible for transportation to and from the College and the affiliated hospitals.
 Student liability insurance is required.

 Health Awareness Information

 Possible Health Risks To Women Who Are Exposed To Radiation During Pregnancy

 As a student in the nuclear medicine technology program, it is probable that you will receive some exposure to ionizing radiation.
 However, the risk incurred is slight and is to be accepted in the same way as are risks by workers in other fields, such as electricians and chemists.
 You will receive instruction regarding radiation protection and you will be monitored to determine the amount of radiation you receive.